Historic Overtown: Black history in Miami

 Mount Zion Missionary Baptist Church

 Also begun in 1896, this congregation is only a few months younger than Greater Bethel.
 The current building dates to 1928, and took almost as long as Greater Bethel to complete: it was finished in 1941.
 Like Greater Bethel, the style is Mediterranean Revival.
-The I-95 overpass is very close to the church, and the congregation was even forced to give up a part of the church to provide the land required for an entrance ramp.
+The I-95 overpass is very close to the church, and the congregation even had to give up a part of the church to provide the land required for an entrance ramp.

 Mt.
 Zion Missionary Baptist Church: 301 NW 9th St.